 KINNAIRD CHURCH OF GOD COVID-19 SAFETY PLAN

-- If you are unable to join us for in-person services, please join us Sunday Mornings at 10:30am on YouTube LIVE!
+- If you are unable to join us for in-person services, please join us Sunday Mornings at 10:30am on facebook live or YouTube LIVE!
 You can also watch the LIVEstream under the “Watch” tab on this website.

 For the past year, we have experienced sheltering-in-place and stringent social-distancing and have learned to be “The Church without walls.”
 But, starting Sunday, May 28th at 10:30 a.m. we are thrilled to be relaunching “in-person” services in our building.